credentials/irma_js/README.md

 });
 ```

 The `success`, `warning`, `error` callbacks are only examples, you may wish to redefine them based on your scenario.
-Most of this code was taken from the `custom-button` example in `examples`.
+Most of this code was taken from the `verify` example in `examples`.
 For a more complete scenario, see `examples/multiple-attributes` ([live demo](https://demo.irmacard.org/tomcat/irma_api_server/examples/multiple-attributes.html)).

 ## A simple issuance